 Moral Justification

 Some argue that the death penalty is morally justified for certain heinous crimes.
 They believe that individuals who commit acts of extreme violence forfeit their right to life and that society has a moral obligation to punish them accordingly.
-However, opponents argue that the death penalty is a cruel and unusual punishment that violates fundamental human rights.
+On the flip side, opponents argue that the death penalty is a cruel and unusual punishment that violates fundamental human rights.
 They believe that all human beings have a right to life, regardless of their actions.

 Risk of Executing the Innocent

-One of the most significant concerns about capital punishment is the risk of executing innocent people.
+When it comes to concerns about capital punishment, the risk of executing innocent people is hard to beat.
 Since the reinstatement of the death penalty in the United States in the 1970s, numerous individuals have been exonerated after being wrongly convicted and sentenced to death.
 The possibility of executing an innocent person is a risk that many find unacceptable.

 Disproportionate Application

 Critics of the death penalty argue that it is disproportionately applied to minorities and the poor.
-Studies have shown that defendants who are black or Hispanic are more likely to be sentenced to death than white defendants, particularly when the victim is white.
+In practice, studies have shown that defendants who are black or Hispanic are more likely to be sentenced to death than white defendants, particularly when the victim is white.
 Additionally, defendants who cannot afford competent legal representation are at a disadvantage in capital cases.

 Cost